phil-rice/Phils-Blog/_posts/2015-11-22-Real-World-Play-Testing-Part-1.markdown

 {% endhighlight %}

 This is a controller that is abstracted away from all the details of how the login is performed or the webpage with the login details on it.
 The website is very ugly, but we don't need to worry about that at the moment.
 At the moment the only way to navigate to the pages is to manually type them in.
+This is more of a 'RESTful service' then a website, but we'll improve it with time.

 The UserInRequest represents the ability to extract the username from the web request, and the UserInSession is how the details on the current user are saved in session state (or cookies).
 It is very likely that UserInRequest will be renamed and get bigger as it is all about the authentication.
 The UserInSession trait might stay like this, even if there become multiple implementations.

+It would be entirely possible not to have these two abstractions: the code in them could absolutely be put in the controller itself.
+I like though minimising the work the control has to do, and making the controller composed of small things: each doing one job well, rather than being a God object.

 {% highlight scala %}
  trait UserInRequest {